mpusz/wg21-papers/src/2980R1_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

   of 54 cm between the two outer ends of the bridge [@HOCHRHEINBRÜCKE].
 - An American company sold a shipment of wild rice to a Japanese customer, quoting a price of 39 cents per pound, but the customer thought the quote was for 39 cents per kilogram [@WILD_RICE].
+- On October 17, 2023, The Guardian published an article titled "Record Heat: Malawi swelters with temperatures nearly 68F above average" with many issues related to the affine space types and temperature units.
+Due to incorrect logic, probably during the translation of the article to the U.S.  market, `20 °C` above the average temperature was converted to `68 °F`.
+The actual temperature increase was `32 °F`, not `68 °F` [@THE_GUARDIAN].
 - A whole set of [@MEDICATION_DOSE_ERRORS]...

 The safety subject is so vast and essential by itself that we dedicated a separate paper [@P2981R0]